Moss Kena: Early life and career

 Moss Kena grew up as son of a record store-owner in London.
-He left school at 15 and started as singer-songwriter in coffeeshops und malls.
+He left school at 15 and started as singer-songwriter in coffeeshops and malls.
 Influenced by the music of Amy Winehouse, his career began in 2016 with a cover of Kendrick Lamar's song These Walls from the album To Pimp a Butterfly, which attracted the attention of the rapper.

 It was followed by the EPs One+One and Found You in 06.'
 He followed Rita Ora during her Phoenix UK-tour in 2019 and published the track You and Me together with Miraa May and the rapper Buddy over Ministry of Sound.

 He managed the breakthrough in 2021 with the song Fireworks by Purple Disco Machine feat.
 The Knocks, in which the he participated as singer and songwriter.

-In 2025 he competes at the Chefsache ESC, Germany's national final for the Eurovision Song Contest.
+In 2024 he relocated to Germany, basing himself in Berlin.
+The following year he competed at the Chefsache ESC, Germany's national final for the Eurovision Song Contest with the song "Nothing Can Stop Love".
+It finished in third place with almost 150,000 votes.

-Personal life

-He relocated his centre of life more and more to Germany and is based in Berlin since 2024.